The Intruder (TV series): Acclaim

-When first broadcast, The Intruder won the top award as Britain's best TV show for children, and was repeated on Malaysia television in 1980.
+When first broadcast, The Intruder won the top award as Britain's best TV show for children, and was repeated on Malaysian television in 1980.
 In 1973, Peter Plummer, who worked as a writer on the show won a BAFTA TV award for his contribution to the series.
 Speaking about the first episode in 2011 which had been released on DVD, Les Anderson wrote online: "Shot entirely on location on film this is not only atmospheric but also really creepy and unsettling.
 I look forward to seeing more."

 Commercial release

 In 2010 Network included the first episode The Stranger as part of their DVD compilation Look-Back on 70s Telly - Issue 3.
 They then released the complete series on Blu-ray in October 2022.